rsumner31/PSyclone/doc/dynamo0p3.rst

 Please see the :ref:`algorithm-layer` section for a description of the ``name`` argument.

-Objects in the Dynamo0.3 API can be categorised by their functionality as data types and information that specifies supported operations on a particular data type.
-The above example introduces four of five data types supported by the Dynamo0.3 API: field, scalar, operator and column-wise operator (field vector is the fifth). ``qr`` represents a quadrature object which provides information required by a kernel to operate on fields (see section :ref:`dynamo0.3-quadrature` for more details).

-.. _dynamo0.3-field:

 Field
 +++++

-Dynamo0.3 API fields, identified with ``GH_FIELD`` metadata, represent FEM discretisations of various dynamical core prognostic and diagnostic variables.
-In FEM, variables are discretised by placing them into a function space (see :ref:`dynamo0.3-function-space`) from which they inherit a polynomial expansion via the basis functions of that space.
-Field values at points within a cell are evaluated as the sum of a set of basis functions multiplied by coefficients which are the data points.
-Points of evaluation are determined by a quadrature object (:ref:`dynamo0.3-quadrature`) and are independent of the function space the field is on.
-Placement of field data points, also called degrees of freedom ("dof"), is determined by the function space the field is on.

-.. _dynamo0.3-field-vector:
+.. note:: To be written.

 Field Vector
 ++++++++++++

-Depending on the function space a field lives on, the field data at a point can be a scalar or a vector (see :ref:`dynamo0.3-function-space` for the list of scalar and vector function spaces).
-There is an additional option which specifies whether the data itself is vector valued and it usually refers to bundles of scalar valued fields.
-Field vectors are represented as ``GH_FIELD*N`` where ``N`` is the size of the vector.
-The 3D coordinate field, for example, has ``(x, y, z)`` scalar values at the nodes and therefore has a vector size of 3.
+.. note:: To be written.

 Scalar
 ++++++

-In Dynamo 0.3 API a scalar is a single value variable that can be either real or integer.
-Real scalars are identified with ``GH_REAL`` and integer scalars are identified with ``GH_INTEGER`` metadata.
+.. note:: To be written.

 Operator
 ++++++++

-Represents a matrix constructed on a per-cell basis using Local Matrix Assembly (LMA) and is identified with ``GH_OPERATOR`` metadata.
+Represents a matrix constructed on a per-cell basis using Local Matrix Assembly (LMA).

 Column-Wise Operator
 ++++++++++++++++++++

-The Dynamo 0.3 API has support for the construction and use of column-wise/Column Matrix Assembly (CMA) operators whose metadata identifier is ``GH_COLUMNWISE_OPERATOR``.
+The Dynamo 0.3 API has support for the construction and use of column-wise/Column Matrix Assembly (CMA) operators.
 As the name suggests, these are operators constructed for a whole column of the mesh.
 These are themselves constructed from the Local Matrix Assembly (LMA) operators of each cell in the column.
 The rules governing Kernels that have CMA operators as arguments are given in the :ref:`dynamo0.3-kernel` section below.